Adarsh22144t/Movies_Streaming_App/README.md

-Here’s an original and refined version of your README file, rewritten under the new title **Movies\_Streaming\_App**, ensuring it doesn't look copied:

----

 # 🎬 Movies\_Streaming\_App (HTML & CSS)

 A visually engaging movie streaming interface created entirely with **HTML and CSS**.
 This project is a frontend design challenge aimed at replicating the clean, responsive look of modern streaming platforms — all without using JavaScript or frontend frameworks.